geethikah21/geethikah21.github.io/_projects/5_project.md

 After further discussion, the team agreed that it was better to use an analytical policy to position the goalie since this seemed to achieve a behavior more consistent than what could be described with a reward function.

+I implemented the analytical policy for the physical robot, which was used in the 2024 competition.
 [Here](https://www.youtube.com/live/JDZ6wihyELQ?si=i11QGg7V2soFw4gh&t=8101) is a recording of the finals of the Challenge Shield division during the 2024 competition, which the team won.

 Using reinforcement learning would be better for decision-making aspects that isn't as clear-cut.
 If I had more time to improve the goalie behavior, I would work on training a policy to guide the goalie's attacking behavior when the ball is near the goal.